eser/stack/fp/README.md

 ### compose(...functionsForComposition)

-passes the output of one function as an input to another one, but unlike `pipe` it executes the functions in reverse order.
+composes multiple functions into a single function. it is done by passing the results of a function as an input to another one. unlike `pipe`, it executes the functions from reverse order (right to left).

 ```js
 import { compose } from "$cool/fp/compose.ts";